 “They choose the easy way out, generating fewer creative solutions in the process.”

 This means that while work might still be completed, innovation is not taken forward, making it harder to move one’s business to the next level.
-Also, and most interestingly, when leaders have less sleep their employees become less effective, even if they themselves have slept well.
+Also, and most interestingly, when leaders have less sleep their employees become less effective, even if they have slept well.

 We do not often think about sleep having this domino effect in the workplace, but it is time to ‘wake up and notice’!